[?] Subscribe To This Site

 The Nielsens

-Pioneer women pictures
+pioneer women pictures

 In 1914, Chris and Martha Nielsen went from Kentucky to Florida for their honeymoon.
 They were attracted to the area and decided to stay.